Bioconductor/BBS/Doc/GPU-enabled-builds.md

-# Running Bioconductor GPU builds on Jetstream2 (experimental)
+# Running Bioconductor GPU-enabled builds on Jetstream2 (experimental)

 Flavor >= g3.medium required for RbowtieCuda (g3.small is not enough)

-## From the exouser account
+## 1. From the exouser account

 ### Check locales